<- readr::read_csv("choice_questions.csv") design

 Preview and check

 When testing, you might get an error - don’t panic!
 Read the terminal output carefully and debug.
 There’s a good chance you may have missed a bug somewhere in your server code.
-But since it’s in a separate server.R file, you should be able to open this and run through your code to check that things are working properly.
+Look in your app.R

 Getting the data